 In 2020, our Firm pulled together across practices and departments to create McDermott Rise, an initiative that provides a set of free legal and business services to companies founded and run by entrepreneurs of color.
 We onboard 20 new participants each year.

-After receiving more than 200 total promising applicants, we have inducted 30 participants into the program since its launch in July 2020.
-An additional 10 spaces are slated to be filled by the end of the year.
-To date, our lawyers have collectively spent hundreds of hours partnering with McDermott Rise members.
+After receiving more than 200 total promising applicants between the program’s July 2020 launch and the end of 2021, we inducted nearly 40 participants into the program on a rolling basis.
+In that time, our lawyers collectively spent hundreds of hours partnering with McDermott Rise members.

 KNOCK DOWN BARRIERS: